kimjoar/simple/README.md

 Simple
 ======

-Playing with MV* in JavaScript
+Simplistic MV* in JavaScript for learning purposes.